scalameta/metals/README.md

 This project has the following goals:

-- provide a good UX for the final users
+- a good UX for the final users
 - low memory requirements
 - integration with scalameta-based tools, such as [Scalafix](https://github.com/scalacenter/scalafix) and [Scalafmt](https://github.com/scalameta/scalafmt)